haozhg/oml/README.md

 </p>

 ### With control
-If we apply data-driven real-time closed loop control, it can be stabilized at a unstable fixed point.
+If we apply data-driven real-time closed loop control, it can be stabilized at an unstable fixed point (near the center of the butterfly wing).

 <p align="center">
   <img src="assets/lorenz_state_controlled.png" width="300" />